-After a year of pandemic and racial tension, U.S. Poet Laureate Joy Harjo finds comfort and lessons in poetry.
+After a period of pandemic and racial tension, U.S. Poet Laureate Joy Harjo finds comfort and lessons in poetry.

 “Those moments that are the most terrifying, empowering, grief-filled, joy-filled, they are always accompanied by poetry,” Harjo said in an interview with the Library of Congress, where she is serving her third term as poet laureate.
 “There’s always a poem out there that can change your life.”